muritane/coordination-architecture/load-bearing_theory_stack.md

 ---

-## Primitive Commitments (Non‑Negotiable Constraints)
+## Primitive Commitments (Non-Negotiable Constraints)

 All subsequent structure follows from these constraints:

-1. **Execution is irreversible.** Acting destroys information and eliminates alternatives.
+1. **Execution is irreversible.**
+   Acting destroys information, commits resources, and eliminates alternatives.

-2. **Resources are bounded.** No system can sense, model, interpret, or act on everything.
+2. **Resources are bounded.**
+   No system can sense, model, interpret, store, or act on everything.
+   Resources include time, attention, bandwidth, material capacity, and **energy**.

-3. **Environments drift.** Invariants are provisional and regime‑dependent.
+3. **Environments drift.**
+   Invariants are provisional, regime-dependent, and horizon-specific.

-4. **Compression is unavoidable.** Efficiency is purchased by blindness.
+4. **Compression is unavoidable.**
+   Efficiency is purchased by blindness.
+All viable execution requires discarding distinctions.

-5. **Viability precedes optimization.** A system must remain capable of further execution and redesign.
+5. **Viability precedes optimization.**
+   A system must remain capable of further execution and redesign before any notion of improvement is coherent.

 These are not assumptions.
 They are structural facts.